dvirgiln/dvirgiln.github.io/_posts/2019-03-25-windowing-using-spark-structured-streaming.md

 ---
 title: Windowing Kafka Streams using Spark Structured Streaming
-description: What offers Spark Structured Streaming compared to its predecessor Spark Streaming.
-How to read JSON content from a Kafka Stream.
-How to aggregate data using spark windowing and watermarking.
+description: We will show what Spark Structured Streaming offers compared to its predecessor: Spark Streaming.
+We'll cover how to read JSON content from a Kafka Stream and how to aggregate data using spark windowing and watermarking.
 featured: images/spark_streaming.png
 layout: post
 ---

-One of the most recurring problems that streaming solves is how to aggregate data during different periods of time.
-In a previous [post](https://dvirgiln.github.io/akka-streams-windowing/) we showed how the windowing technique can be utilised using Akka Streams.
-The goal of this post is to show how easy can be done windowing using Spark.
+One of the most recurring problems that streaming solves is how to aggregate data over different periods of time.
+In a previous [post](https://dvirgiln.github.io/akka-streams-windowing/), we showed how the windowing technique can be utilised using Akka Streams.
+The goal of this post is to show how easy windowing can be done using Spark.

-In my experience all the companies have the same use case to solve: streaming data is coming from a data source, for example Kafka, and it is required to do some transformations over the data to generate a useful dataset for analysis usage.
+In my experience all the companies have the same use case to solve: trying to stream data from a source and manipulate it into a more useful and analysable dataset.
 This is commonly known as ETLs (Extract, Transform and Load).
-In ETLs is quite common to do **aggregations** of data, for example total value of one column, average, count...
+In ETLs, it is quite common to do **aggregations** of data, for example total value of one column, average, count...

 All of these operations are provided by Spark, so you do not need to implement them.
-On the other hand, in Akka Streams all of these operations have to be implemented, as it is a lower level purpose library.
+On the other hand, in Akka Streams, all of these operations have to be implemented, as it is a lower level purpose library.

-In multiple available online posts you can find examples about how to read and write in kafka and how to use Spark Structured Streaming API, but you won't find a good example. neither in the official documentation nor any other page about how to include multiple aggregations in the same window.
-We will show you how to do it.
+In other posts you can find examples about how to read and write in kafka and how to use the Spark Structured Streaming API.
+However, you won't find a good example for how to include multiple aggregations in the same window.
+Thats what we'll cover now.

 Spark has evolved a lot from its inception.
 Initially the streaming was implemented using DStreams.
 From Spark 2.0 it was substituted by Spark Structured Streaming.
 Let's take a quick look about what Spark Structured Streaming has to offer compared with its predecessor.

 ## Differences between DStreams and Spark Structured Streaming

 Spark Structured Streaming is the evolution of DStreams.
-So what are the differences:
+Here are some fo the differences between them.

 ### RDDs vs Dataframes/Datasets
 In DStreams the data is stored as RDDs while Spark Structured streaming uses Dataframes/Datasets.
-In one side RDDs are more flexible and allow to do much more low level operations, but on the other hand Datasets/Dataframes offer the usage of Spark SQL and they are great for the 90 per cent of the cases.
+In one side RDDs are more flexible and allow to do much more low level operations, but on the other hand, Datasets/Dataframes offer the use of Spark SQL, and these are great for nearly all cases.
 Dataframes use the tree based Catalyst SQL query optimizer that improves significantly the Spark performance in terms of speed and memory.
-On the other hand Datasets provide type safety, as all of our queries would be done with JVM objects.
+On the other hand, Datasets provide type safety as all of our queries would be done with JVM objects.
 We can consider a Dataframe as a Dataset[Row].

 ### Real Streaming
 DStreams store the data into microbatches that simulate real time processing, while Spark Structured Streaming appends the real time events to the processing flow.
-DStreams microbatches are always executed even if there is no new data flowing to the stream while in Structured Streaming there is a dedicated thread that checks if there is new data flowing to the stream.
+DStreams's microbatches are always executed even if there is no new data flowing to the stream, whilst in Structured Streaming there is a dedicated thread that checks for new data in the stream.
 If no data is available then the stream query is not executed.
 This is a significant difference between Spark Streaming (DStreams) and Spark Structured Streaming.

 ### Windowing Event time
 Both DStreams and Structured Streaming provide grouping by windows, but with DStreams it is not possible to include the event time from one of the columns of the incoming data.
-In Structured Streaming it is possible to make windows specifing the window period, the slide lengh and the event time column.
+In Structured Streaming it is possible to create windows by specifying: window period, slide length and event time column.

 ### Sinks
 Using DStreams the output of the streaming is an RDD that can be manipulated.
-There is not any requirement to use any sink as output.
+There is no requirement to use a sink as output.

-Using Structured Streaming requires the usage of an output sink.
+Using Structured Streaming requires the use of an output sink.
 The output can be Hive, Parquet, Console...
 Since Spark 2.4 it is posisble to output the streaming computation result into a Dataframe using the **foreachBatch** sink.

 ## Working Example